-The Compensation Committee held eight meetings in 2012.
-The Compensation Committee Charter requires that the Compensation Committee meet as often as it determines necessary but at least once during 2013.
+The Compensation Committee held six meetings (and executive sessions) in 2013, and each member of the Committee attended over 80% of the meetings.
+The Compensation Committee Charter requires that the Compensation Committee meet as often as it determines necessary but at least once during 2014.